wyntau/angular-ios-alertview/README.md

     - params: string or object. when string, option[defaultOption] is set.
     - return: promise

-    promise will be resolved when `showTimes` later
+    promise will be resolved when `remindTime` later

 ### License
 MIT